-The fair value of long-term investments and resale agreements, classified as amortised cost, are assumed to approximate amortised cost.
-The fair value of mutual funds investment is determined in the manner described in note 2(b) and fair values are disclosed in notes 6.
+The fair value of long-term investments and resale agreements, classified as amortised cost, are assumed to approximate to carrying value.
+The fair value of mutual funds investment is determined in the manner described in note 3(h) and 3(o) and fair values are disclosed in notes 5 and 6.